 There is rarely a single way, or even necessarily a right way of performing a migration, a fact that makes learning how to perform one especially challenging.
 Every site is different, and every site grows organically over time.
 All user-generated content is dirty and needs massaging.
 Everyone performs migrations under different circumstances and for different reasons.

 So, rather than attempt to define a gold standard for how a migration should be performed, with this guide we've set out to help provide you with the information you need to make the best decision for your unique migration, and the know how to be able to address and overcome the hurdles you encounter along the way.

-We suggest you start by reviewing our Preparing for a Migration tutorial.
+We suggest you start by reviewing our Prepare for a Drupal-to-Drupal Migration tutorial.
 Next, make a migration plan before writing any custom code, or running any Drush commands.